Access presentations by top industry leaders on current market-related topics from Quantifi webinars and events.

 Presented by Marc Adler (Quantifi) and Cubillas Ding (Celent)

 In these days of ever increasing regulation, weighing risk has never been more critical.
 Measuring and managing risk across multiple systems is complex and can be costly.
 Risk technology is undergoing its next wave of innovation with the new breed of a single integrated solution.
-Forward looking firms are realising that in the new world, the ability to achieve scale, reliability and flexibility will be a winning factor.
+Forward looking firms are realising that in the new world, the ability to achieve scalability, reliability and flexibility will be a winning factor.

 Presented by Lee McCormack, Executive Director, OTC Clearing, Nomura